vmmunoza/Gasless-USDT0-Flow/README.md

 PORT=3000              # (or your preferred port)
 ```

-* If you’re demoing locally, point `FLARE_RPC_URL` at your Hardhat node and use one of the “Account #” private keys printed by `npx hardhat node`.
+* If you’re demoing locally, you can point `FLARE_RPC_URL` at your Hardhat node and use one of the “Account #” private keys printed by `npx hardhat node`.
 * On Coston2/testnet, use an account you’ve topped up with test FLR.
 * Note: the current project setup has been implemented on the mainnet.